rmsrosa/rode_convergence_euler/docs/README.md

 ## Preliminaries

-1. Make sure you have [Julia](https://julialang.org)  installed, version 1.8.x preferably;
+1. Make sure you have [Julia](https://julialang.org)  installed, the lates version 1.11.x preferably, but it should work in other recent versions;
 2. Change directory to the root of the project;
 3. Make sure you have all the packages in the `docs/` environment instantiated by going to the Julia REPL and typing `]activate docs; instantiate`.